benjaAmin777/myGains/README.md

-#My Gains
+# My Gains

-This is a personal proyect made to keep a record of my lifting training
+This is a personal project made to keep a record of my lifting training.

+## 📋 Features

--Keep a record of my PR
+- Keep a record of my PR
--Keep a record of my latest lift weights
+- Keep a record of my latest lift weights
--show grapics about my progress
+- Show graphics about my progress
--send me remeinds about anote tha data of my trains -keep an streak (for noobies)
+- Send me reminders to note the data of my training
+- Keep a streak (for newbies)

-for now this will be the main features of the proyect but I hope I can add more features in a futere
+For now, these will be the main features of the project, but I hope I can add more in the future.

+## 💭 Final Note

-##I hope this will be so funny to do ❤️😊
+I hope this will be so fun to do ❤️😊